CFL Crew (aka Dune Goons, Beach Rats, Surfers and Modelers)

 Former Ph.D.
 Student

-Dr. MP Delisle is currently a Postdoctoral Investigator at Woods Hole Oceanographic Institution in Falmouth, Massachusetts.
+Dr. MP Delisle is currently an Assistant Professor at the United States Naval Academy in Annapolis, Maryland.
+In 2023, she was a Postdoctoral investigator at Woods Hole Oceanographic Institution in Falmouth, Massachusetts.
 She received her Ph.D. in May 2023 with her dissertation entitled “A high-resolution numerical investigation of beach groundwater and swash interactions.”
 MP is a triple bruin, having previously completed her B.S. and M.S. at UCLA.
 Her research interests revolve around high-resolution numerical modeling of swash-beach groundwater interactions and the implications on coastal vulnerability.
 More information about MP’s current work can be found here.

 Chuan Li, Ph.D. (he/him)